• Home

 Lake Conturines without water.

-You will go to the right from the “lake” and up towards the pass that you see in the picture below.
-This part of the route is too-well marked.
+You go to the right from the “lake” and up towards the pass you see in the picture below.
+This part of the route is very well marked.
 The summit of Lavarella is on the right but not visible in the picture.

 The pass in the middle is the direction.